oveits/velocity-temple/ReadMe.txt

 	send a POST to http://<server>:<port>/templates/apply with the template in the body and the variables in the header.
 	Response Codes: 200 OK, if the operation was successful.
 	-> This operation can be used as a stateless microservice.
-	Optional parameter: verifyTemplateAfter=true/false (default: false).
+	Optional parameter: resolution=forced (default: undefined/null).
 Will cause an exit code 404 (Header) not found, if one of the variables in the template could not be resolved; i.e. if there is variable in the body that is missing in the header.

 Apply template named "mytemplate":
 	send a POST to http://<server>:<port>/templates/mytemplate/apply with the variables in the header.